-In this paper, we have used the former approach for inter-layer coupling, considering the short term dependencies between time layers.
-Because the inter-layer coupling of same nodes decrease as $|t'-t|$ increases, and assigning a constant $\gamma$ for all values is not applicable.
-We modified the definition according to our sampling rate $\delta$.
+In this paper, we have used the former approach for inter-layer coupling.
+The inter-layer coupling of same nodes decrease as $|t'-t|$ increases, and we adjust $\delta$ according to data characteristics and inter-sequence correlation in our experiments.

-A node embedding function e.g., SAGE, can be represented as $ f \colon \mathcal{V}^{(t)} \rightarrow \mathcal{Z}^{(t)}$ that maps a given node $v$ to d-dimensional vector $z$ in layer $t$ where $\mathcal{Z}^{(t)} = \{\mathbf{z}_v^{(t)}, \forall v,t \in \mathbb{N}_{|\mathcal{V}|}, \mathbb{N}_T \},\mathbf{z}_v^{(t)} \in \mathbb{R}^d$.
+A node embedding function e.g., SAGE, can be represented as $ f \colon \mathcal{V}^{(t)} \rightarrow \mathcal{Z}^{(t)}$ that maps a given node $v$ to d-dimensional vector $\mathbf{z}$ in layer $t$ where $\mathcal{Z}^{(t)} = \{\mathbf{z}_v^{(t)}, \forall v,t \in \mathbb{N}_{|\mathcal{V}|}, \mathbb{N}_T \},\mathbf{z}_v^{(t)} \in \mathbb{R}^d$.
 Once the node embedding is computed, the corresponding edge embedding can be calculated as $\mathbf{z}_{uv}^{(t)} = {g}(\mathbf{z}_u^{(t)}, \mathbf{z}_v^{(t)})$, where $g$ function is equal to $\text{mean}$ in our case of study.